All About Francophone Mobility Program

 • It provides a direct path to employment in Canada, with the possibility of transitioning to permanent residence.

-• Workers can bring their family members, including spouses/ common-law partners and dependent children.
+• Workers can bring their family members, including spouses/ common-law partners and dependent children, depending on the category of the worker's job.

 • Workers have the opportunity to gain Canadian work experience, which can be beneficial to their career development and Canadian immigration process.